 Skin: A few days beforehand start drinking plenty of water to keep hydrated.
 Exfoliate and moisturise your skin including your face, neck and hands and any flesh that’s likely to be on show.
 If possible, get a couple of early nights before the shoot and use a moisturiser at night.
 On the shoot day, avoid using any harsh products which may irritate your skin.

 Make-up: Aim to keep make-up natural.
 Start by using a pore minimising cream for an even finish.
 Apply foundation to even out blemishes and skin tone but don’t layer it on thickly.
 Minor skin blemishes are easy to edit out but it’s not possible to make skin look natural if foundation is too thick to start with.
 Don’t worry about spots and minor skin blemishes, they can easily be fixed in post.

 Bring loose powder to apply on the day and matte your skin.
 Shiny skin can be extremely difficult to edit.

 Apply mascara evenly and carefully - not too thick and with good lash separation.
 A tip is to apply clear mascara first, then apply your usual mascara.

 Use a natural colour on lips and cheeks if you need to.

 Clean and tidy nails and hands are essential!
 Unless you're sure you only want a close-up headshot, consider having a professional manicure before the session.

 12. Before the shoot

-Before the shoot, make sure everything is clean, pressed and ready to go and pop them in a garment bag to bring along to your session.
-Please don’t stuff your clothes into a shoulder bag and expect them to look good when you take them out.
+Before the shoot, make sure everything is clean, pressed and ready to go and put them in a garment bag to bring along to your session.
+Crisply, ironed clothes look great in a photo but don’t stuff your clothes into a shoulder bag and expect them to look good when you take them out.

 Choose clothes that suit you, fit you well and that you feel confident wearing – it will make a big difference to how you feel and this will come across in the photos.